Work

 Meet My FamilyFrom a small city of community to a national clean-energy mission — in seven chapters.

 I grew up in Kashipur, a small city that taught me the value of community.
-My father, Shri Mukesh Mehrotra, served as Municipal Chairman and later as Minister of State in Uttarakhand.
+My father, Late Shri Mukesh Mehrotra, served as Chairman of Kashipur Nagar Palika Parishad (when Kashipur was still part of Uttar Pradesh, before Uttarakhand was formed in 2000) and later held a Minister of State position.
 At our dinner table, public service wasn’t a career — it was a calling.
+I was his closest companion, and we lost him during the COVID-19 pandemic.
+His values of humility and service shape everything I do today.

 M.A. in English Literature, Diploma in French.
 Roles at American Express, G4S, EXL, and Headstrong.
 Those years taught me how large organizations work — and how people within them need to be heard and seen.